- 181 (open plan)

 - Collaborating to set up the London EcoHealth Forum(email@example.com) at the London International Development Centre (2009-2011

-- Pro-bono advice and support for AMREF UK in their development of a public health research strategy (2008-2009).
+- Pro-bono consultancy for ForcesWatch and Child Soldiers International in research related to the enlistment of 16 year olds into the armed forces (2010-2013), and for AMREF UK in their development of a public health research strategy (2008-2009).

 Between 2007 I and 2010 I taught the Research Methodology module of the Child and Adolescent Mental Health MSc at the Institute of Psychiatry, London.

-In addition, I have taught within LSHTM on the Extended Epidemiology, DANES and International Mental Health MSc study modules, and on related short courses.
+In addition, I have taught within LSHTM since 2007 on the Extended Epidemiology, DANES and International Mental Health MSc study modules, and on related short courses.

-During my NIHR fellowship I intend to research the effectiveness and equity of transport interventions, with a focus on both public health and environmental impacts.
-So far this has involved spending three terms as a visiting researcher at the Centre for Diet and Activity Research (CEDAR) in Cambridge, and one term at the Transport Studies Unit (TSU) of Oxford University, plus collaborating with researchers in other institutions.
+During my NIHR fellowship much of my research has related to the effectiveness and equity of transport interventions, with a focus on both public health and environmental impacts.
+So far this has involved spending three terms as a visiting researcher at the Centre for Diet and Activity Research (CEDAR) in Cambridge, one term at the Transport Studies Unit (TSU) of Oxford University and one term at the Centre for Exercise, Nutrition and Health Sciences at the University of Bristol, plus collaborating with researchers in other institutions.
 Projects have included: